Client class#

 Returns:

-The path to the downloaded file.
+The path to the downloaded file on local disk.

 Return type: